-Item 9 - Disciplinary Information
+Item 9 - Additional Information

+Disciplinary Information

 Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that would be material to your evaluation of the Adviser or the integrity of the Adviser's management.
+The Adviser has no information applicable to this Item.